ibm-cloud-docs/pattern-maximo-on-satellite/compute-architecture.md

 # Architecture decisions for compute
 {: #compute-decisions}

+The following sections summarize the compute architecture decisions for the pattern that involves deployment of Maximo® Application Suite (MAS) on an {{site.data.keyword.satellitelong_notm}} on-premises location.

 <!-- below is a placeholder for all compute domain decisions  Remove the domains that are not in scope.
 If there are decisions
 that need to be added (e.g. platform dependent) add additional rows-->